c0xp/fluxmultitool/README.md

 A typical python dev
 🔭 I’m currently working on Flux

-👨‍💻 All of my projects are available at https://github.com/Anzoodev
+👨‍💻 All of my projects are available at (https://github.com/c0xp)

-📫 How to reach me anzoo7373@gmail.com

 Connect with me: